What is SEO?

 Content is King and we create a lot of it.
 We create great written and visual content .

 Should I Hire an SEO Agency?

 This all depends on you, your willingness to learn and bandwidth.
 It is also very much related to how complex your website is.
 Anyone could perform basic SEO principles.
-However, you need to also understand it is not a simple process and it is highly competitive.
+However, you need to understand it is not a simple process.
+It is a process and is highly competitive.

-Searchorb Marketing will help you get your site optimized to ensure you do not use the wrong SEO techniques that can harm more than help.
-As an SEO Agency, we stay current with the latest search guidelines and trend to ensure your success.
-Give us a Call!
+Searchorb Marketing will help you get your site optimized and will ensure you do not use the wrong SEO techniques.
+As an SEO Agency, we stay current with the latest search guidelines and trends to ensure your success.

 Answers to Your Questions

 Regardless of the acronym, when thinking about SEO you should realize that it is more about the needs of the people searching than getting the attention of search engines.
 SEO is really about understanding what people are searching for.
 What answers are these folks seeking, what terms or words are they using to search?

 You should always be able to measure what type of content they want to consume.
 Knowing these answers will help you connect to people who are searching for the very things you offer.

 They are getting smarter.
 However, they still need help to know what is what.
 Optimizing your website will result in better search engine crawl results.
 This is because your website can be indexed and therefore displayed in online search results.